 \subsection{Neural Decoding for Brain-Computer Interfaces}

-A non-stationary neural decoding approach termed dynamic ensemble modeling (DyEnsemble) is proposed for intracortical brain-computer interfaces (iBCIs) \cite{qi2019dynamic}.
-In contrast with other commonly used neural decoders, which assume a static mapping relationship from the neural signals to the motor intention, DyEnsemble allows such mapping relationship to vary over time by employing diverse measurement models that are dynamically weighted.
-It is shown that DyEnsemble is capable of remarkably alleviating the decoding performance degradation caused by noises, missing neural data, or changes in brain activities due to neuroplasticity.
-The decoding process of DyEnsemble is an SMC-based BDEMM procedure in spirit.
-Compared with other BDEMM methods, DyEnsemble is featured by its candidate model generation strategy, which is inspired by the dropout operation originally developed in the context of deep artificial neural networks \cite{srivastava2014dropout}.
+For intracortical brain-computer interfaces, a non-stationary neural decoding approach called dynamic ensemble modeling (DyEnsemble) has been proposed in \cite{qi2019dynamic}.
+Unlike other prevalent neural decoders, which assume a static mapping relationship from neural signals to motor intention, DyEnsemble permits this mapping relationship to vary over time by utilizing diverse measurement models that are dynamically weighted.
+The authors demonstrate that DyEnsemble is remarkably effective at mitigating the degradation of decoding performance caused by noise, missing neural data, or changes in brain activities due to neuroplasticity.
+The decoding process of DyEnsemble is similar to an SMC-based BDEMM procedure.
+Compared to other BDEMM methods, DyEnsemble stands out for its candidate model generation strategy, which was inspired by the Dropout operation originally developed in the context of deep artificial neural networks \cite{srivastava2014dropout}.